Travelling to Lake Como

 Como Lago to Milano Cadorna

-Below is the train route from Como Lago to Milano Cadorna:
+Below is the train route from Como Lago to Milano Cadorna.
+Trains stop at all stations unless otherwise stated on timetable:

 Como Lago